 Find code changes and other history with CodeLens

-With CodeLens, you can stay focused on your work while you find out what happened to your code–all without leaving the editor.
+Visual Studio CodeLens helps you stay focused on your work while you find out what happened to your code - all without leaving the Interactive Development Environment (IDE) code editor.
 You can find references to a piece of code, changes to your code, linked bugs, Azure DevOps work items, code reviews, and unit tests.

 Note

-CodeLens is available in the Community edition of Visual Studio; however, the source control indicators are not available in this edition.
+CodeLens is available in the Community edition of Visual Studio, but the source control indicators aren't available in this edition.

 To choose the indicators that you want to see, or to turn CodeLens off and on, go to Tools > Options > Text Editor > All Languages > CodeLens.